nidhinsankar/my-youtube/README.md

 - two level nested comments
 - end level nested comments like in reddit- caching using redux toolkit
+- implementing api polling in react app

 # not done

+### challenges in live chat

+- UI layer - displaying the data
+- Data layer - getting the data
+  - data live (web sockets) - bidirectional data flow
+  - Long polling or api polling uirequest the server and returns the data at certain interval - unidirectional data flow